TheLoggicalOne/BA_for_Solico/docs/index.md

     - Decision Modeling

 ## Latest Updates and To Do
-### Prepare for Week 6, continue working of previous weeks class and problem
+### Prepare for Week 6, continue working on previous weeks class and problem
 - start working on [week 6 page](weeks/week06.md)
 - Study Part 2 of the book:
     - Chapter 5: Probability and probability distribution